Timothy T. Taylor Home Page

 TEACHING

-Lecturer for four economics courses recorded on video- and audiotape for The Teaching Company, Springfield, Virginia.
+Lecturer for economics courses recorded for The Teaching Company, Chantilly, Virginia.
 All courses include supporting written material: lecture outlines, summary questions, and suggested readings.

 • Economics: An Introduction, a series of 36 lectures (30 minutes each) that offer a non-technical path to basic literacy in micro- and macroeconomics.
 First edition recorded November 1994.
 Second edition recorded June 1998.
 Third edition recorded June 2005.